 - numbness, tingling, burning or weakness in your hands, feet, arms or legs

 Polycythemia may be caused by an increase in a baby’s red cell production due to:

 - some chromosomal abnormalities

-Extra blood cells entering the baby's circulation due to:
+Or it can be the result of extra blood cells entering the baby's circulation due to:

 Polycythemia is rare.
 Some babies may be at increased risk, including those born:

 - at high altitudes (greater demand for blood to carry oxygen)